Dr. Sandra Antochi

 BSc, MD, FRCPC

-Dr. Sandra Antochi completed an Hon.
-B.Sc. in Biology at University of Guelph in 1994, an M.D. from University of Western Ontario in 1998, and completed Psychiatry Residency at University of Ottawa in 2003, visiting Fellowship in Transcranial Magnetic Stimulation at Duke University in 2018 and Conflict Resolution Certificate, Cornell University 2023.
+Dr. Sandra Antochi completed a Hon.
+B.Sc. in Biology at University of Guelph in 1994, an M.D. from University of Western Ontario in 1998, completed Psychiatry Residency at University of Ottawa in 2003, Visiting Fellowship in Transcranial Magnetic Stimulation at Duke University in 2018 and Conflict Resolution courses at Cornell University in 2023.